Wheat: Late 20th century yields

 In the 20th century, global wheat output expanded about 5-fold, but until about 1955 most of this reflected increases in wheat crop area, with lesser (about 20%) increases in yield per unit area.
 After 1955 however, there was a ten-fold increase in the rate of wheat yield improvement per year, and this allowed global wheat production to increase.
-Thus technological innovation and scientific crop management with synthetic nitrogen fertilizer, irrigation and wheat breeding were the main drivers of wheat output growth in the second half of the century.
+Thus technological innovation and scientific crop management with synthetic nitrogen fertiliser, irrigation and wheat breeding were the main drivers of wheat output growth in the second half of the century.
 There were some significant decreases in wheat crop area, for instance in North America.
 Better seed storage and germination ability (and hence a smaller requirement to retain harvested crop for next year's seed) is another 20th-century technological innovation.
 In medieval England, farmers saved one-quarter of their wheat harvest as seed for the next crop, leaving only three-quarters for food and feed consumption.
 By 1999, the global average seed use of wheat was about 6% of output.

 21st century

 In the 21st century, global warming is reducing wheat yield in some places.
 War and tariffs have disrupted trade.
-Between 2007 and 2009, concern was raised that wheat production would peak, in the same manner as oil, possibly causing sustained price rises.
+Between 2007 and 2009, concern was raised that wheat production would peak, in the same manner as oil.
 However, at that time global per capita food production had been increasing steadily for decades.